hxuu/bunianCTF/README.md

 This repo contains a series of jeopardy-style CTF challenges shared on a weekly basis on Bunian's [discord server]()

-> Challenges are named `challenge-<number>[_COMPLETE]`
+> Challenges are named `challenge_<number>[-COMPLETE]`

 > [!TIP]
-> _COMPLETE is appended to the challenge name if and only if it's inactive.
+> -COMPLETE is appended to the challenge name if and only if it's inactive.
 Feel free to check README.md of each challenge
 > for challenge writeups